-It’s More Than “No Means No”- What Consent Really Looks Like
+It’s More Than “No Means No:” What Consent Really Looks Like

-By Kaitlyn Traber
+Original by Kaitlyn Traber

-On the surface consent is a rather simple concept- we practice it within daily life like asking to take someone’s picture, asking if someone would like to go for a walk, amongst other common scenarios.
-So when the phrase no means no is said it feels straight forward.
+On the surface consent is a rather simple concept — we practice it within daily life like asking to take someone’s picture, asking if someone would like to go for a walk, amongst other common scenarios.
+So when the phrase “no means no” is said it feels straight forward.
 Of course no means no!
-However, what this phrase fails to account for is the not so straight forward nature of human interaction- consent is layered and “no means no” doesn't encompass the many different scenarios in which consent is required, and how that should be navigated.
-Under this simplification components like body language and intoxication is not considered as it should be, amongst other variables.
-Stay with me though, consent doesn’t have to be complicated!
-It just needs to be understood, and that makes it a whole lot easier.

 So let’s start basic-what is consent?
 Consent is described as agreeing to do something, or to allow someone to do something.
 Before you engage in sexuality activity, you must ensure it is not only okay, but wanted-that is where consent comes in.
 No one is entitled to having sexual contact with you unless you want that.